MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 |Analytic Breadth & Depth     |Open source packages|Open source R packages plus propertietary packages|Open source R packages plus propertietary packages with support for parallelization and distributed workloads.|
 |[Operationalization](operationalize/about.md)  |Not available|Not available|Included|

-<sup>1</sup> Due to the inclusion of the Intel Math Kernel Library (MKL) in the Microsoft R stack, the performance of a generic R solution is generally better than a conventional R implementation.
+<sup>1</sup> Because the Intel Math Kernel Library (MKL) is included in MRO, the performance of a generic R solution is generally better than a conventional R implementation.
 MKL replaces the standard R implementations of Basic Linear Algebra Subroutines (BLAS) and the LAPACK library with multithreaded versions.
 As a result, calls to those low-level routines tend to execute faster on Microsoft R than on a generic installation of R.

 ## Microsoft R Open